MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/respond-to-search.md

 [!include[v4-to-v3-SDK-pointer](~/includes/v4-to-v3-pointer-me.md)]

-Your web service will receive a `composeExtension/query` invoke message that contains a `value` object with the search parameters.
-This invoke is triggered:
+Your web service receives a `composeExtension/query` invoke message that contains a `value` object with the search parameters.
+This invoke is triggered with the following conditions:

 * As characters are entered into the search box.
-* If `initialRun` is set to true in your app manifest, you'll receive the invoke message as soon as the search command is invoked.
+* If `initialRun` is set to true in your app manifest, you receive the invoke message as soon as the search command is invoked.
 See [default query](#default-query).

-The request parameters itself are found in the `value` object in the request, which includes the following properties:
+The request parameters are found in the `value` object in the request, which includes the following properties:

 | Property name | Purpose |
 |---|---|